Articles

 Promoting your baby's development

-Your relationship with your child is the foundation of his or her healthy development.
+Your relationship with your child is the foundation of your baby's development.
 Trust your ability to meet your baby's needs.
-You can:

 - Hold your baby.
-This can help your newborn feel safe, secure and loved.
+Skin-to-skin contact helps your baby's brain development.
+Holding your baby can help your newborn feel safe, secure and loved.
 Let your baby grasp your little finger and touch your face.

-- Change positions.
-Hold your baby facing outward.
-With close supervision, place your baby on his or her tummy to play.
-Hold a colorful toy or make an interesting noise to encourage your baby to pick up his or her head.
-Many newborns get fussy or frustrated on their tummies, so keep these sessions brief at first — just a few minutes at a time.
-If drowsiness sets in, place your baby on his or her back to sleep.
+- Keep it interesting.
+Give your baby toys with different textures or bold patterns.
+With you paying close attention, place your baby on the tummy to play.
+Make an interesting noise to encourage your baby to pick up the head.
+Many newborns get fussy or upset when on their tummies, and that's OK.
+Keep these sessions brief at first.
+But keep trying it.
+If your baby gets tired, put your baby on the back to sleep.